appinioGmbH/flutter_packages/packages/appinio_swiper/README.md

 - be able to swipe in every direction
 - trigger unswipe however we want
 - choose our own settings for the swiper such as duration, angle, padding..
-- NEW: trigger swipe, swipe left/right or swipe up/down however we want
+- trigger swipe, swipe left/right or swipe up/down however we want
-- NEW: set swipe options and restrict horizontal or vertical swipe.
+- set swipe options and restrict horizontal or vertical swipe.
-- NEW: set loop for infinite scroll
+- set loop for infinite scroll
-- NEW: update the list of cards between swipes.
+- update the list of cards between swipes.
+- NEW : Check in which direction the card is being swiped and modify your widget accordingly.

 ## ❗NEW  Features ❗